 Paris, France - Twitter users in France are expected to break an embargo on publishing partial voting results in Sunday’s presidential runoff vote, challenging a decades-old law and risking fines of up to $99,000.

 Swiss and Belgian media have also vowed to break the law, which prohibits individuals, media and polling institutes from publishing voting results or estimates before the closure of all polling stations on mainland France at 8:00 pm on election day.

 The microblogging site was abuzz on Saturday with users competing to determine which code names should be used to circumvent the ban.

-Suggestions floated online ahead of Sunday are camembert for Sarkozy, an allusion to the President cheese brand, and Flanby for Holland - the brand name of a wobbly caramel pudding, which his critics say reflects his qualities as a candidate.
+Suggestions floated online ahead of Sunday are "Camembert" for Sarkozy, an allusion to the cheese brand President, and "Flanby" for Holland - the brand name of a wobbly caramel pudding, which his critics say reflects his qualities as a candidate.

 Twitter users marked their posts with the tag #RadioLondres or Radio London, a reference to the station created by the French resistance movement in London during the Second World War to send coded radio messages to German-occupied France.

 Law not being defied

 "We'll be on #RadioLondres again the whole weekend," @mikiane wrote on Friday.

 Jurek Kuczkiewicz, deputy editor-in-chief of Belgian daily Le Soir, said the paper would handle the results in the second round in the same way as they handled those from the first round on April 22, and during the 2007 election.